Agnew, Campbell Ritchie Interview

 Gordon Nowell-Usticke.

 The grain company no longer exists.
 We built the business to the point where we had it running very nicely, and then the grain available in Hawke’s Bay started decreasing.
-The property that we had the grain plant on was very valuable and somebody wanted it for other commercial uses, and so – we were only running the grain company at like, half capacity – and it was decided by the other two shareholders … they wanted out, Gordon Nowell-Usticke’s widow particularly, so we realised the value in the company by selling.
+The property that we had the grain plant on was very valuable and somebody wanted it for other commercial uses, and so we … we were only running the grain company at like, half capacity – and it was decided by the other two shareholders that they wanted out – Gordon Nowell-Usticke’s widow particularly.
+So we realised the value in the company by selling.

 Since you planted the first apples?